StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 ### distribution_desc

-This parameter is used to specify tne bucketing strategy.
+This parameter is used to specify the bucketing strategy.
 Currently, StarRocks supports hash bucketing and random bucketing.

-- hash bucketing
+- Hash bucketing

   Syntax: